aliciaviernes/x4andre/README.md

     3. ```twscrape login_accounts```

 3. ```python main.py```
-(For now the tweets are printed out on the console, look into the script for CSV generation!)

 4. If you need to interrupt the loop before completion: run ```python close_loop.py```

 Das war's!
-# aliciaviernes